dalealleshouse/algorithms/README.md

     Book 2 Laptop (Intel Core i7, 16GB RAM).
 * Each time value represents the median of 3 separate executions.
-* You can recreate the run time data using your own hardware by navigating to the desired directory and running the time_charts.sh bash script located in the root diretory.
+* You can recreate the run time data using your own hardware by navigating to the desired directory and running the `time_charts.sh` bash script located in the root directory.

 ## Index